igrishaev/farseer/README.md

     {:handler/function math/sum-handler}}})
 ```

-It's useful to pass the functions as vars using the `#'` handler:
+It's useful to pass the functions as vars using the `#'` syntax:

 ```clojure
 (def config